masyl/isomaton/doc/roadmap.md

 - Actor grabs gold and puts in his inventory
 - Actor grabs sword and puts in his inventory

-### Chicken & Egg
-- Chicken actor which lays eggs
-- Knight can pick up eggs and put in inventory
-- Knight eats egg from inventory to gain back health

 ### Let's fight
 - Knight attacks slime with bare hands
 - Knight finds sword